maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 Spring's default JDBC exception translator is the JDBC 4 based `SQLExceptionSubclassTranslator` now, detecting JDBC driver subclasses as well as common SQL state indications (without database product name resolution at runtime).
-As of 6.0.3, this includes the common SQL state 23505 for `DuplicateKeyException`, addressing a common regression from the legacy default error code mappings.
+As of 6.0.3, this includes a common SQL state check for `DuplicateKeyException`, addressing a long-standing difference between SQL state mappings and legacy default error code mappings.

+`CannotSerializeTransactionException` and `DeadlockLoserDataAccessException` are deprecated now due to their inconsistent JDBC semantics, in favor of the `PessimisticLockingFailureException` base class and consistent semantics of its `CannotAcquireLockException` subclass (aligned with JPA/Hibernate).
-For full backwards compatibility with database-specific error codes, consider re-enabling the legacy `SQLErrorCodeSQLExceptionTranslator` (see below).
-This may be necessary for `ConcurrencyFailureException` subclasses such as `CannotAcquireLockException` and `DeadlockLoserDataAccessException`.
-We generally recommend catching the highest meaningful exception type, e.g. `ConcurrencyFailureException` itself.

-`SQLErrorCodeSQLExceptionTranslator` kicks in for user-provided `sql-error-codes.xml` files still.
-It can pick up Spring's legacy default error code mappings as well when triggered by a (potentially empty) user-provided file in the root of the classpath, or by explicit `SQLErrorCodeSQLExceptionTranslator` setup with your `JdbcTemplate` and `JdbcTransactionManager` instances.
+For full backwards compatibility with database-specific error codes, consider re-enabling the legacy `SQLErrorCodeSQLExceptionTranslator`.
+This translator kicks in for user-provided `sql-error-codes.xml` files.
+It can simply pick up Spring's legacy default error code mappings as well when triggered by an empty user-provided file in the root of the classpath.

 ### Web Applications